tomchor/ezkpp/_build/html/_sources/compiling.txt

 If we did everything correctly we can compile KPP simply by running the ``make`` command.
 Many warnings are going to appear on the screen (that's normal), but as long as no error appears, the compilation will be successful.
-You can be sure it was successsful by once again running ``ls`` and seeing that there is now one extra entry on the KPP directory called ``bin``:
+You can be sure it was successful by once again running ``ls`` and seeing that there is now one extra entry on the KPP directory called ``bin``:

 .. code-block:: bash